kylecs/Rust-HTTP-Static/README.md

 * If-Modified-Since and If-Unmodified-Since headers

 ##Why
-My primary goals with this project is to familiarize myself with both rust and the HTTP/1.1 protocol.
+My primary goal with this project was to familiarize myself with both rust and the HTTP/1.1 protocol.
 This is only meant to be a novelty and is sure to be riddled with spec violations and security vulnerabilities.